LM-15/Markdown/README.md

 ## What is it?
 * Way to stylize text on the web (a free text to HTML conversion tool)
-* Can use in many places in Github: gists (whatever those are); comments in issues and pull requests; files with .md or .markdown extensions
+* Can use in many places in Github: gists (repositories to share your ideas with others?); comments in issues and pull requests; files with .md or .markdown extensions

 ## Headings:
 * Use 1 to 6 hashmarks to changes the sizes: